Improved simulation of quantum circuits dominated by free fermionic operations: Discussion of performance

 is FLO-equivelent to $\operatorname{C}(4\theta)$.
 For a circuit with $k$ swap gates, the algorithm of Ref.~\cite{PhysRevResearch.4.043100} therefore requires

 samples, while the one described in this paper requires

+assuming that $\epsilon$ is significantly smaller than $p$.
 Of course, the phase-sensitive FLO simulation routines we require are more involved (and thus slower) than the standard phase-insensitive ones used by Ref.~\cite{PhysRevResearch.4.043100}.
 However, as the number of non-FLO gates in the circuits grows, we expect the ratio of fermionic non-linearity to FLO extent to strongly favour our methods.
 A comparison of the cost of adding a single $\operatorname{C}(\theta)$ gate using our methods with those of Ref.~\cite{PhysRevResearch.4.043100} is presented in Fig.~\ref{fig:comparison}.

 Another interesting work on extending matchgate/FLO simulation methods to universal circuits is the recent Ref.~\cite{Mocherla-2023}.
 In this work, the simulation is performed by tracking the evolution of Pauli operators through a circuit comprised of FLO unitaries and non-FLO ``universality-enabling'' gates, which are essentially the same as the $\mathcal{E}_\text{rot}$ gate of Ref.~\cite{PhysRevResearch.4.043100}.
 The authors of Ref.~\cite{Mocherla-2023} provide runtimes which are different across different regimes, but the exponential component in each case is essentially $\order{4^k}$, where $k$ is the number of non-matchgate gates in the circuit.
 There are two sources for the improvement in our runtime scaling compared to algorithm of Ref.~\cite{Mocherla-2023}.
 Firstly, by using statevector simulation methods over density-matrix/operator methods, the scaling of $\order{4^k}$ is reduced to $2^k$.
 Secondly, we obtain improved runtime for controlled-phase gates which are ``between'' the identity and the worst-case $\operatorname{C}(\pi)$, controlled-Z gate.
 Rather than paying the full cost of a factor of $2$ for each non-free gate, our runtime is multiplied by the extent, smoothly interpolating between $1$ and $2$.